-Certificates are suitable for device authentication of DOCSIS 3.1 and Remote PHY devices, confidentiality encryption, and code signing of CM software.
-The use of the Certificates permits message integrity checks, confidentiality of communications, support for non-repudiation and secure software downloads1.5.2 Prohibited Certificate Uses
+Certificates are suitable for device authentication of DOCSIS 3.1, DOCSIS 4.0, DPoE and Remote PHY devices, confidentiality encryption, and code signing of CM software.
+The use of the Certificates permits message integrity checks, confidentiality of communications, support for non-repudiation and secure software downloads.